-To help remember your loved one, you can donate for a handcrafted, iron dragonfly this Spring.
-Each dragonfly is handmade in locally by Stefanos at The Old Smithy Forge.
-They have a wingspan of 21cm, body length of 13cm and height of 85cm.
+To help remember someone special, your donation will give you a handcrafted, ironwork dragonfly for your garden, house or special place of remembrance.
+Each dragonfly is made locally by Stefanos at The Old Smithy Forge.
+The dragonflies have a wingspan of 21cm, body length of 13cm and height of 85cm.

-By making a donation you will have your very own dragonfly to place in your garden and help you remember your loved one.
-The first 1,000 dragonflies will go on display at Doddington Hall from 4th-19th April.
+The first 1,000 dragonflies will go on display at Doddington Hall from Saturday 12th to Sunday 27th September.
 By purchasing early, your keepsake dragonfly will be part of the display in a serene area of the gardens where you can go and remember your loved one.

 Dragonflies are often used as a symbol of life after death.
 Click here to read the story of our little dragonfly…